-It’s hard to imagine that streaming platforms will collapse any time soon, even given the growing trend toward offline media.
+It’s hard to imagine streaming platforms collapsing any time soon, even given the growing trend toward offline media.
 However, the analog resurgence has started to snowball in recent years.
 The offline music scene is quickly gaining traction, in part due to the more tangible connection it offers listeners with the art form, as well as the ability to own music while directly supporting artists.

 Offline music is tangible